 As the pandemic continues to influence how our kids are growing up, it’s important to encourage them in healthy habits, even with the changing environment around them.
 Experts at the University of Cambridge have found that many kids learn by imitation, meaning they often pick up on the habits and lifestyles they are seeing around them.

 Most of this development happens before the age of 9, so it’s crucial to begin instilling healthy habits in your children as soon as possible.
 However, if you have older kids, it’s never too late to begin the journey to forming healthy, life-long habits.
-Here are some of the best habits to encourage your kids in.

 Keep A Positive Attitude